MorphiNet: A Graph Subdivision Network for Adaptive Bi-ventricle Surface Reconstruction: Method

+The second step is a gradient-field mesh deformation.
+In the distance map, we find the gradient field using the default configuration of PyTorch's \texttt{torch.gradient} function \cite{paszke2019pytorch}, which employs a hybrid approach: first-order estimates are used for boundary points where neighboring points may be missing on one side, while second-order estimates are applied for interior points where complete neighborhood information is available.
+This hybrid approach balances accuracy with computational feasibility at domain boundaries.
+Three partial derivatives $\left(\partial \bm{p}/\partial x,\partial \bm{p}/\partial y,\partial \bm{p}/\partial z\right)$ determine the gradient vector $\mathcal{G}\left(\bm{p}\right)$.
+Deforming the $\mathcal{M_{\text{c}}}$ is performed by moving its vertices in the gradient field in iterations.
+This results in a smooth trajectory that leads each vertex to the zero gradient position to match the underlying surface.
+Each vertex is iteratively moved in the reverse direction of the gradient vector $\mathcal{G}\left(\bm{p}\right)$ by a controlled distance:

+This controlled step size ensures smooth translation and diffeomorphic deformation, preserving both quality and topology of the template mesh.
+Theoretically, convergence is achieved when $\left|\mathcal{G}\left(\bm{p}\right)\right|_2=0$ for each vertex.
+We conducted preliminary experiments to identify that 10 iterations consistently produced the smallest average surface distance error between the ground-truth surface (extracted from the zero-level set of the distance map) and the deformed template mesh surface while maintaining reasonable computational cost, with minimal variation in convergence behavior between cases.
+This process is performed on vertices with the same anatomical label and individually for each anatomical label group.

-Our \textbf{GSN} structure, inspired by the Loop subdivision \cite{loop1987smooth}, refines the mesh by splitting edges to form new triangles and updating vertices to approximate intricate heart geometries.
-In the Loop subdivision, the updated vertex $\bm{v}^{\prime}$ relative to the original vertex $\bm{v}_{i}$ comes from a calculation considering its neighbours $\mathcal{N}(\bm{v}_{i})$ as
+Our \textbf{GSN} structure, inspired by the Loop subdivision \cite{loop1987smooth}, refines the mesh by splitting edges to form new triangles and updating the vertices to approximate intricate heart geometries.
+In Loop subdivision, the position of the updated vertex $\bm{v}^{\prime}$ corresponding to original vertex $\bm{v}_{i}$ is determined by a weighted combination of $\bm{v}_{i}$ and its neighbors $\mathcal{N}(\bm{v}_{i})$ as follows:

-where $\text{deg}(i)$ is the vertex's degree, and $\alpha$ is a weight defined by Warren's formula \cite{zorin1996interpolating}.
-Splitting edges end up with new vertices -- the mid-points of those edges.
+where $\text{deg}(i)$ is the vertex's degree, $\mathbf{A}\in\mathbb{R}^{N\times N}$ is the adjacency matrix of the triangular mesh with $N$ vertices, and $\mathbf{I}\in\mathbb{R}^{N\times N}$ is an identity matrix added to stabilize the subdivision process, and $\alpha$ is a weight defined by Warren's formula \cite{zorin1996interpolating}.
+Splitting edges results in new vertices --- the mid-points of those edges.

-In this study, we avoid mesh shrinkage and provide more deformation freedom in our GSN structure.
-GSN updates both original and new vertices following equations in Loop subdivision but substituting $\alpha$ with a three-layer, 16 hidden-feature optimisable multi-layer perceptron $h_{\theta_{\text{m}}}$ and normalising the weighted sum by vertex's degree.
-This update to all vertices is formalised as,
+In this study, we avoid mesh shrinkage and provide greater deformation freedom in our GSN structure.
+GSN updates both original and new vertices following equations in Loop subdivision but substituting $\alpha$ with a three-layer, 16 hidden-feature optimizable multi-layer perceptron $h_{\theta_{\text{m}}}$ and normalizing the weighted sum by vertex's degree.
+This update to all vertices is formalized as